Haub100/FactoryIO_RPI_PLC/README.md

 - OpenPLC Runtime installed on the pi: [link](https://www.openplcproject.com/runtime/raspberry-pi/).
 - The ability to connect the pi to a computer running Factory I/O (i.e. CAT 5 Ethernet cable).
 - FactoryIO installed on a separate computer.
 You can use the trial version or paid version.
-- (Optional) A monitor to access the GUI of the raspberry pi. *Otherwise you can us SSH for pi configuration*
+- (Optional) A monitor to access the GUI of the raspberry pi. *Otherwise you can use SSH for pi configuration*

 ## Initial Setup
 1. (Optional) Clone this respository to your computer.